animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 Not that my lucidity needed evidence, but I explained the methods of late-2022 ChatGPT to inpatient and visitors, in early-February, Winter, 2019, while drugs were altering and innovating on the functioning of my biological neural networks.

-Sarah was blonde, 24, a year older than me.

 #### Hudson

 Our other companion was Hudson, who caught me as I was being discharged and handed me this letter in an envelope, that I opened later from my apartment: